sintharic/cmutils/README.md

 cmparams.py
 -----------
-Reads all the parameters a given `contMech` simulation uses as indicated by its params file.
+Reads all the parameters used in a `contMech` simulation, as indicated by its params file.

 Example to find out whether sheet with ID=1 is elastic:
 `import cmparams as cp`